U of T Engineering: Personal Profile Questions Prep & Examples 2024/2025

 The two parts of the question are:

-- How this shaped your plan to study at U of T Eng.
+2. The ways this shaped your desire to study at U of T Eng.

 These two should connect.
 Don’t say something like “I developed sales skills” which led me to want to study “Mechanical engineering”.